 Tired Times= Snack/Meals/Nap

-I always schedule free play after a learning activity since these activities can last 5 minutes one day and over an hour the next.
+Most of our activities are invitations, so I set them up for her during our free play.
 Sicily knows that she can spend as much time as she wants on the learning activity and move onto whatever else she wants to play.

 I always leave the learning activity available throughout the day, so she can return to it if she wants.
 Most of the time, if the activity is a tot tray I will put the tray on the shelf to play with the rest of the week when she chooses.